legend-crypt/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-#This folder contains project of if else and loop in python for Alx task
+#This folder contains project of if else and loop in python for Alx task on python